-Summer colds at first have some symptoms of a common cold like chill, fever, headache, cough, and running nose.
-Moreover, summer colds have symptoms of gastrointestinal upset marked by nausea, vomiting, diarrhea, abdominal pain, loss of appetite, and bloating.
+Summer colds share some symptoms of a common cold like chill, fever, headache, cough, and running nose.
+However, summer colds also display symptoms of gastrointestinal upset marked by nausea, vomiting, diarrhea, abdominal pain, loss of appetite, and bloating.
 When the gastrointestinal symptoms like diarrhea dominate, the disorder is more often called stomach flu, or formally gastroenteritis.
-When the symptoms are clearly caused by a prolonged exposure to a hot, humid environment, the disorder is often refered to heat stroke.
+When the symptoms are clearly caused by a prolonged exposure to a hot, humid environment, the disorder is often referred to heat stroke.

-Huo Xiang Zheng Qi Wan is indicated in China Pharmacopoeia1 to relieve superficies with diaphoresis and eliminate dampness, and regulate Qi flow to promote digestion.† The herbal formula is used for both exterior invasion of wind cold and interior injury of stagnated dampness marked by aversion to cold, fever, headache, chest distress, abdominal flatulence, nausea, vomiting, anorexia, borborygmus, diarrhea, tastelessness in the mouth, and whitish and greasy lingual fur, etc. †
+Huo Xiang Zheng Qi Wan is indicated in China Pharmacopoeia1 to relieve sweating and Dampness, and regulate Qi flow to promote digestion.† The herbal formula is used for both exterior invasion of wind cold and interior injury of stagnated dampness marked by aversion to cold, fever, headache, chest distress, abdominal flatulence, nausea, vomiting, anorexia, borborygmus, diarrhea, tastelessness in the mouth, and whitish and greasy lingual fur on the tongue. †

 | Herba Agastaches Seu Pogostemi |